Looking for things to do in Sayulita, Mexico? In this article, I’m going to walk you through the best thing to do in this popular coastal town.

 Sayulita isn’t just a beach town.
 We enjoyed the upscale (but affordable) restaurants, enjoyed cocktails with an incredible sunset view, and even hiked to a “secret beach”.

 Keep on reading to see all the top things to see, eat and do in this “Pueblo Magico” beach paradise.
+Interested in other Pueblo Magico towns?
+Check out Sisal, Yucatan.

 Top Things to Do in Sayulita